Member of the European Parliament Sophia in ‘t Veld about EU and dissatisfaction with FATCA

 Can the EU do something about FATCA and Citizen Based Taxation?

 According to Sophie in ‘t Veld “the European Parliament does not decide upon taxation.
-That is a purely national competence of the EU member states, but I think that the fact that the issue is becoming more and more visible, that the European Parliament has put it clearly on the political agenda now, I think that will be very helpful.”
+That is a purely national competence of the EU member states, but I think that the fact that the issue is becoming more and more visible, that the European Parliament has put it clearly on the political agenda now, I think will be very helpful.”

-She is rather pessimistic about a change of US legislation.
+She is rather pessimistic about a change in US legislation.
 Citizen Based Taxation is an American system and up to the Americans to change.
 Regarding FATCA the EU Commission also stated that it’s not a EU matter because all the EU countries made their own agreements with the US.

 On the upside, the EU can help when laws infringe on aspects of EU legislation, so it’s a question of the right framing.
-The EU recently were able to make a case for ‘Accidental Americans’ calling FATCA a breach of the new data protection law GDPR.
+The EU recently was able to make a case for ‘Accidental Americans’ calling FATCA a breach of the new data protection law GDPR.
 Also, having a bank account is an EU right so any bank refusing is in violation.
-In ‘t Veld: “Inside the European Union we have to also put pressure on financial institutions and say: ‘Look, we realise that you have to deal with FATCA, that it’s difficult, but it doesn’t mean that you can just exclude people as customers’.”
+In ‘t Veld: “Inside the European Union we have to also put pressure on financial institutions and say: ‘Look, we realize that you have to deal with FATCA, that it’s difficult, but it doesn’t mean that you can just exclude people as customers’.”

-Furthermore the EU can offer advantages of scale in future transatlantic negotiations with the US.
+Furthermore, the EU can offer advantages of scale in future transatlantic negotiations with the US.
 “We have to on the one hand use every transatlantic meeting that we have to put this on the agenda”, according to In ‘t Veld.
 “If all the member states together in the Council of the European Union put this together on the transatlantic agenda, then they can really exercise a lot of pressure.”

 Is FATCA a breach of GDPR (General Data Protection Regulation)?